Netflix/vizceral/DATAFORMATS.md

               severity: 1 // OPTIONAL 0(default) for info level, 1 for warning level, 2 for error level
             }
           ],
-          class: 'normal', //  The class of the node. 'normal' will be default.
-Any class you provide will expect to have a style 'colorClass' available.
+          class: 'normal', //  The class of the node. will default to 'normal' if not provided.
+The coloring of the UI is based on 'normal', 'warning', and 'danger', so if you want to match the UI coloring, use those class names.
+Any class you provide will expect to have a style 'colorClassName' available, e.g. if the class is 'fuzzy', you should also call 'vizceral.updateStyles({ colorFuzzy: '#aaaaaa' })'
-          metadata: { // OPTIONAL // TODO: metadata 'plugin' support...
-            streaming: 1 // OPTIONAL 1 if this connection is in the streaming path, 0 if not },
+          metadata: {}, // OPTIONAL Any data that may be handled by a plugin or other data that isn't important to vizceral itself (if you want to show stuff on the page that contains vizceral, for example)
           nodes: [],
           connections: []
         }